wearefrank/frank-gateway/src/apisix/plugins/readme.md

 - Automated testing pipelines
 - Local development

-To do this, create a folder under `tests` with the plugin name.
-Include a `Dockerfile` and the relevant configuration files.
+To do this, create a folder under `tests` using the plugin name.
+Include a `docker-compose.yaml` and the relevant configuration files.

 ## 2. Add a Bruno collection